Counseling and Wellness

 Equitable Access to Care

-The Counseling and Wellness department operates from a DEI framework in order to advance inclusion in the full Rivers experience for all students.
+The Counseling and Wellness Department operates from a DEI framework in order to advance inclusion in the full Rivers experience for all students.
 To this end, the Rivers School provides equitable and confidential access to licensed school counselors during the academic day at no additional cost to families.
-This means that students have the autonomy to schedule appointments with our counselors for single sessions or on an on-going basis.
+This means that students have the autonomy to schedule appointments with our counselors for single sessions or on an ongoing basis.

 School counselors always encourage students to communicate openly and directly with their parents/caregivers, and will not mandate communication or break confidentiality unless there are imminent risks to the student's safety or the safety of others.
 The counselors work as part of a larger Wellness Team at Rivers.
 There are many times when taking a wraparound approach to care best serves individual students' needs.
 With the student's consent and permission, this approach may include working with families/caregivers, teachers, administrators and/or outpatient providers to coordinate care in order to best support students.